Over-Indebtedness: The New Normal

 In simple terms, UK consumer are now living beyond their means and unless they reduce their expenditure, the small levels of savings they have will be wiped out, with levels of personal debt increasing.

 The report also found that income levels in the UK have been growing at their slowest rate since the 19th century, with growth in earned income being marginal, whilst growth in social security benefits non-existent.
 The only income types, they found, that have grown have been pensioner benefits and private pensions.
-This has led to the gap between the income of pensioners and those of working-age shrinking from 20% to 10%.Get Started
+This has led to the gap between the income of pensioners and those of working-age shrinking from 20% to 10%.Get debt help

 Government debt collectors are the worse